Privacy Policy

 Introduction

-Please note that this Privacy Policy does not apply to the collection and use of protected health information (“PHI”) by our affiliated professional practices, including Legion Health, PA (collectively, the “Medical Group”), which is instead covered by the Medical Group’s Notice of Privacy Practices (the “Notice”) (https://legionhealth.com/n[3] otice).
-Any conflict between this Privacy Policy and the Notice with respect to such PHI shall be resolved in favor of the Notice.
-When Legion Health, Inc. handles PHI for or on behalf of the Medical Group, it does so solely as a HIPAA Business Associate under a Business Associate Agreement.
+Protected health information (“PHI”) collected or used by Legion Medical, PA and any other affiliated professional practices (collectively, the “Medical Group”) is governed by the Medical Group’s Notice of Privacy Practices (the “Notice”) (https://legionhealth.com/npp), not this Privacy Policy.
+Any conflict between this Privacy Policy and the Notice with respect to PHI shall be resolved in favor of the Notice.
+When Legion Health, Inc. handles PHI for or on behalf of the Medical Group, it does so solely as the Medical Group’s management services organization (“MSO”) and, where applicable, as a HIPAA Business Associate under a Business Associate Agreement.

 When does our Privacy Policy apply?